 AP English Language and Composition - Students in AP English Language and Composition are trained to become skilled readers of prose written in a variety of historical periods, academic disciplines, and rhetorical contexts.
 A concentration is place on the connection between reading and writing prose of many kinds.
 The course focuses mainly on nonfiction in order to help students grow increasingly aware of how authors from different periods and disciplines suit their writing choices to specific aims.
 The course will bring students to an awareness of the different stylistic effects created by different syntactical choices and levels of diction.

 Foreign Language - Incoming 9th grade students are given foreign language preference forms.
-At that time students may choose either French or Spanish.
+At that time students may choose either French, Spanish or Mandarin.
 Preferences are, however, not guaranteed.
 Once students are enrolled in either French, Spanish or Mandarin, transfers to the other language may not be allowed.

 The first level of each foreign language course includes an introduction to the culture or cultures of the countries in which the language is spoken as well as the basics of grammar and conversation.
 The sound system and intonation patterns are presented as the students gain an elementary understanding of the spoken language.
 Other course levels available are II, III, and IV.
 In these offerings more difficult grammar, writing, vocabulary, literature, and speaking patterns are presented.
 In upper level courses, class sessions are conducted, for the most part, in the target language.

 Other course levels available are French II, French III, Honors French IV, Spanish II, Spanish III, and Honors Spanish IV.

 History - In Upper School World History I is offered to Grade 9 students.
 This course covers classical history up through the Renaissance.
 World history II is a course for Grade 10 students and emphasizes the major historical developments from the European explorers to the present day.

 U.S. History is a survey of American History offered in Grade 11.
 AP US History is also offered and prepares students to take the Advanced Placement U.S. History test in May.